GeorgeTzan/ChessProject/README.md

 ## Preview

-The program consists of two main files:
+The program consists of four main files:

 - `erotima1.py`: Main file that performs the game analysis.
 - `erotima2.py`: second file that performs date analysis on 54727 games and shows statistical graph.